-Each funded SVFSI Program should be designed to support a total of up to 15 scholar research internships over a period of up to 4 years.
-The research internship projects must be tobaccorrelated, and must address one or more of TRDRP's research priorities:
+Each funded SVFSI Program should be designed to support 15 scholar research internships over a period of up to 4 years.
+The research internship projects must be tobacco-related, and must address one or more of TRDRP's research priorities:

-- 1. Research questions in support of the California End Commercial Tobacco Campaign
+- 1. Research questions in support of the CA Endgame Initiative

 - 2. Social and behavioral prevention and treatment

 - 3. State and local tobacco control policy research

 - 4. Tobacco related diseases

 - a.
-Cancer detection, treatment and biology
+Cancer health disparities

 - b.
 Cardiovascular and cerebrovascular diseases

 - c.
 Oral diseases and dental health

 - d.
 Pulmonary biology and lung diseases

 - e.
 Other tobacco-related health effects

 - 5. Environmental exposure and toxicology

 - 6. Neuroscience of nicotine addiction and treatment

+- 7. Maternal and fetal impacts of smoking